nairobilug/nairobilug.or.ke/content/meetup-august-2026-nailug-goes-online.md

 Databases".
 Check out his [speaker profile](https://gophercon.africa/speakers?speaker=bala-grivine-ochieng) on the conference website!
 All the best Grivine, we are rooting for you!

-[Cornelius Emase](https://lochipi.org/) invtes you to participate in [Fedora's Week of Diversity](https://forge.fedoraproject.org/dei/tickets/issues/63).
+[Cornelius Emase](https://lochipi.org/) invites you to participate in [Fedora's Week of Diversity](https://forge.fedoraproject.org/dei/tickets/issues/63).
 It is scheduled for October and is expected to be a 3 hour event with 10-20 minutes of talks as the primary format.
 Anyone and everyone is welcome to join and participate.